grking8/homepage/_posts/2020-03-10-scheduling-aws-lambda-functions-with-sam.md

 ## Deploy to production

-First, package up the Lambda function.

-This takes your code and dependencies and pushes it to our S3 bucket.

-Another win for SAM users is the automation around zipping up the Lambda function and pushing it to the S3 bucket.
-The sam package command zips up your code and artifacts, pushes them to S3 and outputs a modified SAM template ready for deployment via CloudFormation

-Run the command
+### Package files for S3

 `sam package --template-file .aws-sam/build/template.yaml --output-template-file packaged.yml --s3-bucket <aws-account-id>-lambda-scheduled-task`

+zips up the files in `.aws-sam/build/ScheduledTask` and uploads them to the S3 bucket `<aws-account-id>-lambda-scheduled-task`.

+You should see a new file in the S3 bucket; this file contains all the information required to run the Lambda function.

-can see the new output file `packages.yml` which is basically the same as `template.yml` except the codeUR points to S3 bucket object.
+The command also creates a new template file `packaged.yml` which is the same as `.aws-sam/build/template.yaml` except `CodeUri` points to the new file in the S3 bucket. `packaged.yml` will be used in the next step.

-In s3, can check the bucket now has a new object.

-Deploy
+### Deploy

+The final step is to use the SAM CLI to create the necessary resources in AWS for the Lambda function to run:

 `sam deploy --template-file packaged.yml --stack-name scheduled-task --capabilities CAPABILITY_IAM`

+Under the hood, this creates a CloudFormation stack `scheduled-task` which in turn creates the Lambda function.

+If you get an IAM permissons error, update the IAM policy `LambdaSAMSchedule` accordingly.

-Should see the Lambda function in Lambda console.
-And should see it invoke every 3 minutes with the same logs as when run locally but now in the CloudWatch console.
+If the command is successful, you should see the Lambda function invoked every three minutes (you can check this in the Lambda or CloudWatch console).

+In the CloudWatch console, you should also see the invoked Lambda function's logs (which should mirror those when the Lambda function ran locally).

 ## Clean up

+In the AWS console:

-- S3
+- Remove S3 bucket `<aws-account-id>-lambda-scheduled-task`
+- Remove IAM policy `LambdaSAMSchedule`
-- IAM
+- Remove IAM user `local-sam`
-- CloudFormation
+- Remove CloudFormation stack `scheduled-task`
+- Remove CloudWatch log group `/aws/lambda/scheduled-task-ScheduledTask-<id>`

+On your local machine, remove the directory `/my/local/path/scheduled-task`.